ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you know the names of your nodes, you can see how a node connects to the rest of the system.
-The ``ros2 node info`` command shows a node's publishers, subscribers, services, and actions:
+The ``ros2 node info`` command shows a node's publishers, subscribers, services, and actions.
+These are the ROS graph connections that interact with that node.

 .. code-block:: console